Report 5. NVIDIA Dynamo Inference Benchmark

 Does KV Cache Offloading (GPU→CPU→SSD) provide practical cost savings?

-- Cost vs performance when operating Decode workers with L40S (48GB)
+- Performance-to-cost when operating Decode workers with L40S (48GB)

 -

-Is TTFT improvement linear with Prefix Cache hit ratio?
+Is TTFT improvement linear with Prefix Cache hit rate?

 - Actual effect of cache reuse in multi-turn conversations